Director: Ashley Neyer

-UAB Faculty-Led Programs are UAB classes that are developed and taught by UAB professors and have a field trip that takes place far from campus, usually outside of the United States.
-The field trips are typically approximately 2 weeks in duration and the entire class, professor and students, travels together.
+UAB Faculty-Led Programs are UAB courses that are developed and taught by UAB faculty and have a field trip that takes place far from campus, usually outside of the United States.
+The field trips are typically about 1 to 2 weeks in duration and the entire class, faculty leader and students, travel together.
 Students earn direct UAB course credit.
-Some faculty leaders choose to have their students additionally earn transfer credit.
 For UAB Faculty-Led Programs, the instructor will assign the final grade as is normally done for any UAB class taught on campus.
-See the Grading Policies and Practices section of the UAB Catalog of Undergraduate Programs.
+(See the Grading Policies and Practices section of the UAB Catalog of Undergraduate Programs).
 UAB Faculty-Led Programs are designated with SA following the course title.

 Changes of Grades